rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The top level information is everything axios returns you as meta information for the request.
-It's all axios and nothing related to GraphQL yet.
-That's why most of it is substituted with a placeholder.
-In addition, axios has a `data` property where you can find the result of your axios request.
+It's all axios, and nothing related to GraphQL yet, which is why most of it is substituted with a placeholder.
+Axios has a `data` property where that shows the result of your axios request.
 Then again comes a `data` property which reflects the GraphQL result.
-In the beginning the `data` property seems redundant and repetitive when seeing the result for the first time, but once you examine it you will know that one `data` property comes from axios and the other one from the GraphQL data structure.
+At first, the `data` property seems redundant in the first result, but once you examine it you will know that one `data` property comes from axios, while the other comes from the GraphQL data structure.
 Finally, you find the result of the GraphQL query in the second `data` property.
-There you should find the organization with its resolved name and url fields as string properties.
+There, you should find the organization with its resolved name and url fields as string properties.

-In the next step, you are going to store the result which holds the information about the organization in React's local state.
-In addition, you will also store potential errors in the state in case something went wrong.
+In the next step, you're going to store the result holding the information about the organization in React's local state.
+You will also store potential errors in the state if any occur.

 {{< highlight javascript "hl_lines=4 5 14 15 16 17" >}}
 class App extends Component {